 10 tips on the brand platform

-A brand platform can be structured in different ways and include different components.
-Below are common elements, illustrated with examples from Westander’s own work.
+A brand platform can be structured in different ways and should include the components that best help the company succeed.

 1. Business idea

-The business idea briefly and clearly describes what the company or organisation does and for whom.
+The business idea briefly and clearly describes what the company or organisation does and for whom, without being exhaustive.
 A clear business idea creates focus and clarity.
-It should be simple and does not need to be comprehensive.

-Example: Westander helps organisations communicate in ways other than through paid advertising, often with the aim of strengthening their brand, building public support and influencing political decisions.
+Example: Westander helps companies communicate in ways other than through paid advertising, often with the aim of strengthening their brand, building public support and influencing political decisions.

 2. Mission

-The mission explains the company’s purpose and reason for existence.
-Avoid the pitfall of seeing profit as the ultimate goal, but emphasise financial success as a means of achieving your purpose.
-A mission should inspire pride and may describe how you contribute to positive social development.
+The mission explains the company’s purpose and reason for being.
+A mission should inspire pride and may describe how you contribute to society.

 Example: Westander aims to strengthen civic engagement.